 Viewer window

 The viewer window shows you texts, tables, and graphs you create by running tasks.
-It is started automatically when running any task from the editor window.
-Running, for example, "Plot scatter charts" in an approximation project, opens the viewer window with the corresponding results.
+It starts automatically when running any task from the editor window.
+Running, for example, “Plot scatter charts” in an approximation project, opens the viewer window with the corresponding results.

 As you can see from the figure above, the viewer has two main panels:

-You can also start the viewer window by opening the output file you need to work with (.ndo file).
+You can also start the viewer window by opening the output file you must work with (.ndo file).

 Neural Viewer also allows you to export your results to a PDF file or print them.
-Also, you can export any table and graph as PNG or CSV by right-clicking on it.
+Also, you can export any table or graph as PNG or CSV by right-clicking on it.